ArcovanBreda/CEConvDL2/blogpost.md

 \tag{20}
 $$

-In a similar way we can create the lifting layer for the saturation and value groups.
+In a similar way, we can create the lifting layer for the saturation and value groups.

 **Combining Multiple Shifts -** Because of the separated channels when utilzing the HSV color space, we can describe the group product between multiple channel shifts as the direct product of the previously described groups.